 Spinach Nutrition and Health Benefits

-Spinach is considered a super food as it is a good source of iron, vitamin A (as beta-carotene), C, K, folate, dietary fiber and calcium.
+Spinach is considered a super food as it is a good source of vitamins A (as beta-carotene), C, K, and folate, as well as dietary fiber, calcium and iron.
 Spinach also contains selenium, zinc, phosphorus, potassium, copper, omega-3 fatty acids and vitamins B1, B2, B3, B6 and E.

 Spinach is rich in antioxidants that may help protect against certain cancers of the stomach, skin, breast, prostate, ovaries and colon.
-Spinach is good for cardiovascular health and helps prevent heart attack and stroke.
-Anti-inflammatory properties help with diseases such as asthma and rheumatoid arthritis.
-Spinach contains lutein for better eyesight.
+Spinach is good for cardiovascular health and may help prevent heart attack and stroke.
+Anti-inflammatory properties may help with diseases such as asthma and rheumatoid arthritis.
+Spinach contains lutein, which may protect eye health.
 Studies suggest that eating spinach may help reduce the effects of age-related decline in brain function.

 Spinach Smoothie Recipes

-The most basic smoothie recipe calls for one or two ripe bananas and two large handfuls of spinach blended with about four ounces of water.
+The most basic spinach green smoothie recipe calls for one or two ripe bananas and two large handfuls of spinach blended with about four ounces of water.

 Alternatives To Spinach

 Choose spinach that is crisp and vibrantly green.
 Avoid spinach that is yellowing, wilted or appears slimy or overly wet.
 Spinach is highly perishable and should be kept dry and in the refrigerator.

 Bags or tubs of packaged, pre-washed spinach can be placed directly in the freezer for later use.
 There is no need to blanch it first.
 Read more about how to wash and store leafy greens.

 Spinach has been shown to have a fairly high level of pesticide residue and ranks 58 out of 100 according to research conducted by the Environmental Working Group.
 I strongly advise that you only use organic spinach, which is easily found at most grocery stores.